2014-2015 Technical Committee Reports

 • Standards (Ange Campanella)

 • Public Policy (Ken Roy, Nancy Timmerman, David Lubman)

 • Tutorials (Michelle Vigeant)

-The Associate Editors in Architectural Acoustics are Lily Wang, Frank Sgard, Jason Summers , Michael Vorlānder and Ning Xiang for JASA, and JASA Express Letters with Lauren Ronsse is our POMA editor.
-And a special thanks to Erica Ryherd who serves on Women in Acoustics and as the Secretary of our technical committee.
+The Associate Editors in Architectural Acoustics are Lily Wang, Frank Sgard, Jason Summers , Michael Vorländer and Ning Xiang for JASA, & JASA Express Letters with Lauren Ronsse is our POMA editor.
+And a special thanks to Erica Ryherd who has served on Women in Acoustics and as the Secretary of our technical committee.